ClaytonSdS/StudyControl/README.md

 * First of all, you need to create your own subjects like math, physics, etc.
 * After that, you need to create topics that each subject has.
 * Finally, you can create new events based on your study routine in schedule menu.
+# How to Install
+* Github:
+- After that, you need to create topics that each subject has.
+* Direct Download:
+- asdasd
 # Functions
 * Statistics for each subjects and topics.
 * Statistics for each simulated.